qtrandev/ftlviz/README.md

 # Fort Lauderdale Traffic Visualization

 ## What
 Traffic visualization for the City of Fort Lauderdale, concentrating on traffic backups, road construction and repair.
+Presented to City of Fort Lauderdale's Transportation and Mobility Department in 2015 and inspired they city's LauderStreet app: https://gis.fortlauderdale.gov/LauderStreet/.

 ## Who
 Information supplied by City of Fort Lauderdale to be used by Broward County residents.